yangjunjun/yangjunjun.github.io/_posts/2014-10-07-Repository-metadata-on-GitHub-Pages.md

+---
+layout: default
+title: Repository metadata on GitHub Pages
+description: Common repository information, such as the project name and description, is available to Jekyll sites hosted on GitHub Pages.
+---

 # Repository metadata on GitHub Pages

 Common repository information, such as the project name and description, is available to Jekyll sites hosted on GitHub Pages.